top of page

 Luke 17:21- The kingdom of heaven is within you.

-The ultimate god needs no religion.
+The ultimate god the god above all needs no religion or worship.

-In spirituality, no middle men , medium, ritual, or places of worship needed, neither that we have to be the perfect pious all light nor travelling to exotic far such as Tibet or the deep amazon rainforest to find god.
+In spirituality, no middle men , medium, ritual, or places of worship needed, neither that we have to be the perfect pious all light nor travelling to the exotic far such as Tibet or the deep amazon rainforest to find god.

-Rumi reminded us since the 13th centuries.
+Rumi reminded us the same since the 13th centuries.

 Love , compassion and understanding to each others are the way forward.